Sport & Desistance

-The power of sport if used appropriately can offer an alternative means of excitement and risk taking to that gained through engaging in offending behaviour.
-Another advantage of using the power of sport is the access to an increasing alternative social network and wide range of positive social role models.
+The power of sport, if used appropriately, can offer an alternative means of excitement and risk taking to that gained through engaging in offending behaviour.
+Another advantage sport offers is the access it gives to an alternative social network and wide range of positive social role models.

 What is desistance?

 “Desistance is about more than criminal justice.
 Desistance requires engagement with families, communities, civil society and the state itself.
 All of these parties must be involved if rehabilitation in all of its forms (judicial, social, psychological and moral) is to be possible”.
 How and why people stop offending: Discovering desistance.

 Find out more about desistance and its meaning: Iriss Insights No 15.